lmd-code/lmdjsutils/LmdCookies/README.md

 // Basic - defaults only
 $myCookies = new LmdCookies();

-// Names prefixed by 'foo', accessible from any path from root directory, HTTPS only
+// Names prefixed by 'foo', accessible from any path from root directory, from any sub-domain
-$myCookies = new LmdCookies('foo', '/', null, true);
+$myCookies = new LmdCookies('foo', '/', 'example.com');

-// Allow cross-site cookie
+// Allow secure (HTTPS) cross-site cookie
-$myCookies = new LmdCookies(null, null, null, false, 'none');
+$myCookies = new LmdCookies(null, null, null, true, 'none');
 ```

 ## Properties